 Powwow's we hope to attend this year confirmations pending

-Chiefs wood park Spring Indigenous market
+Chiefs wood park Spring Indigenous market May 27 2023 We are confirmed

-Rama Powwow --
+Rama Powwow -- August 26,27th 2023 We are confirmed

 Niagara Regional native center Powwow --